natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 As a very first step, you need to ask your group leader to add you to the cluster user group.
 After that is done, you can follow these steps to log in and install runko.

-## Preliminary access
+## Preliminary steps

-First, test that you can login to `turso` cluster with
+First, you need to login to `turso` cluster at least once to initialize your home directory structure:

 ```bash
 ssh -YA username@turso.cs.helsinki.fi
 ```
-where you need to replace `username` with your uni account name.
+where `username` needs to be replaced by your uni-account name.
+The password is your standard university selected one.
 The connection only works within the university's eduroam internet network, i.e., you have to be physically at the campus.
 If you are greeted with the turso terminal, you can continue to the next step.

 If you want to connect from outside the university you need to first jump through via e.g., `melkinpaasi.cs.helsinki.fi`.
 Tips for how to automate this are given below.